InteVleminckx/NetBridge/README.md

 ## Examples

-install the requirements.txt and install netbridge with the setup.py.
+Install the requirements.txt and install netbridge using the setup.py.
 Then run examples/client/dearpygui_app.py and examples/server/pygame_app.py as two different scripts.